Lloyd Doggett becomes first sitting Democratic member of Congress to call on Biden to withdraw - KESQ

 “I represent the heart of a congressional district once represented by Lyndon Johnson.
 Under very different circumstances, he made the painful decision to withdraw,” Doggett said in his statement.
 “President Biden should do the same.”

-Doggett’s statement magnifies the pressure surrounding the president and his team, who have been trying to tamp down party concerns in the wake of Biden’s disappointing debate performance against former President Donald Trump last week.
+Doggett’s statement magnifies the pressure surrounding the president and his team, who have been trying to tamp down party concerns in the wake of Biden’s disappointing debate performance against former President Donald Trump last week, and Doggett’s comments could embolden others to follow suit.

 In calling on Biden to step aside, Doggett said the president could help usher in a new generation of leadership to help the party achieve its ultimate goal: defeating Trump.